wei-song1/tp/docs/index.md

 </figure>

 ## Example usages:
-  * Adding and managing clients details
+* 📇 Adding and deleting contacts
-  * Adding notes to easily keep track of client's needs
+* ✏️ Editing your contacts' details
+* 🔍 Locating your contacts by tag\/name
+* 🏢 Maintaining contact-specific details such as jobs and their workplaces
+* 📊 Sorting your contacts by name, networth, order prices and amounts
+* 🕵️‍♂️ Hiding and revealing contacts
+* 📈 Estimating Call Auction clearing prices simultaneously

 ## Value Proposition

-  * Provide fast access to client details
-  * Easy adding of new clients and required data
-  * Allows adding of notes to client's contact to keep track of additional information.
-  * Optimized for users who prefer **CLI** (Command Line Interface)
+FinClient offers fast access to client details, simplifies the addition of new clients and their required data, and enables users to add notes to client contacts for tracking additional information.
+Designed for tech-savvy users, it is optimized for those who prefer the efficiency of a Command Line Interface (CLI).

 ## Acknowledgment and Contribution
-* This project is a **part of the se-education.org** initiative, built upon a project called AB3 (AddressBook-3).
-* If you would like to contribute code to the project above, see [se-education.org](https://se-education.org/#contributing-to-se-edu) for more info.
-* For the detailed documentation of the project mentioned above, see the **[Address Book Product Website](https://se-education.org/addressbook-level3)**.
+This project is part of the **se-education.org** initiative and is built upon a project called AB3 (AddressBook-3).
+To contribute code to the project, visit [se-education.org](https://se-education.org/#contributing-to-se-edu) for more information.
+Detailed documentation for the original project can be found on the **[Address Book Product Website](https://se-education.org/addressbook-level3)**.

+## Feedback
+We value your input.
+Please share your thoughts or report issues via [Github Issues](https://github.com/AY2425S2-CS2103T-T11-4/tp/issues) or email us directly at support@finclient.com.